mikaelbr/bacon-love/README.md

 Programming (FRP) using the library [Bacon.js](https://github.com/baconjs/bacon.js).

-The goal of this workshop is to learn the concept of FRP while solving exercises, and the implemtation it self is not that important.
+The goal of this workshop is to learn the concept of FRP while solving exercises, and the implementation it self is not that important.
 Most of the methods used in this workshop might as well be used in an alternative like [RxJS](https://github.com/Reactive-Extensions/RxJS).
 The main difference is that Bacon adhere to classic theory of FRP (with a distinction between